fabiuslongo/sw-caspar/README.md

 ---------------

-This repository has been tested on Python 3.7.3 64bit on Windows 10, with the following packages versions:
+This repository has been tested with Python 3.7.3 64 bit on Windows 10, with the following packages versions:

 * [Phidias](https://github.com/corradosantoro/phidias) (release 1.3.4.alpha)
 * [spaCy](https://spacy.io/) (ver.
 2.2.4)